vapor/multipart-kit/Sources/MultipartKit/Docs.docc/index.md

 # ``MultipartKit``

+Parser, serializer, and `Codable` support for `multipart/form-data`.

-MultipartKit is a Swift package for parsing and serializing multipart/form-data requests.
-It provides hooks for encoding and decoding requests in Swift.
-It provides `Codable` support for the special case of the `multipart/form-data` media type through a ``FormDataEncoder`` and ``FormDataDecoder``.
+MultipartKit is a Swift package for parsing and serializing `multipart/form-data` requests.
+It provides hooks for encoding and decoding requests in Swift and `Codable` support for handling `multipart/form-data` data through a ``FormDataEncoder`` and ``FormDataDecoder``.
 The parser delivers its output as it is parsed through callbacks suitable for streaming.

 ### Multipart Form Data